New Testament Greek 3: module 1

 What will we cover?

-Over the year we shall be using Rodney Decker’s textbook Reading Koine Greek (2014), and shall aim to cover at least chapters 13-22, learning about the aorist, imperfect, perfect and pluperfect tense-forms, active, middle and passive voice, the infinitive and all of its strange Koine Greek uses, and exactly how all of these communicate the aspect of a verb.
-We shall do a lot of reading of unadapted reading, both as prescribed in the textbook and in lessons between where we just read.
+Over the year we shall be using Rodney Decker’s textbook Reading Koine Greek (2014), and shall aim to cover chapters 24-33, learning about conditional statements, indirect speech, the subjunctive and optative, and all of the uses of the infinitive.
+We shall do a lot of reading of unadapted texts, both as prescribed in the textbook and in lessons between where we just read.

 What will I achieve?